dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ##### SyncIQ encryption

-If you plan to use encryption, you need to set `replicationCertificateID` in array connection secret.
-To check the ID of the certificate for the cluster, you can navigate `Data protection->SyncIQ->Settings` find your certificate in `Server Certificates` section and push `View/Edit` button; it will open a dialog that should contain `Id` field.
+If you plan to use encryption, you need to set `replicationCertificateID` in the array connection secret.
+To check the ID of the certificate for the cluster, you can navigate to `Data protection->SyncIQ->Settings,` find your certificate in `Server Certificates` section,  and then push the `View/Edit` button.
+It will open a dialog that should contain the  `Id` field.
 Use the value of that field to set `replicationCertificateID`.

-> **_NOTE:_** you need to install your driver on ALL clusters where you want to use replication, and from each cluster both arrays must be accessible.
+> **_NOTE:_** you need to install your driver on ALL clusters where you want to use replication.
+Both arrays must be accessible from each cluster.

 ### Creating Storage Classes

-To provision replicated volumes, you need to create adequately configured storage classes on both source and target clusters.
+To provision replicated volumes, you need to create adequately configured storage classes on both the source and target clusters.

 A pair of storage classes on the source, and target clusters would be essentially `mirrored` copies of one another.
 You can create them manually or with the help of `repctl`.

 #### Manual Storage Class Creation

-You can find sample replication enabled storage class in the driver repository [here](https://github.com/dell/csi-powerscale/blob/main/samples/storageclass/isilon-replication.yaml).
+You can find a sample replication enabled storage class in the driver repository [here](https://github.com/dell/csi-powerscale/blob/main/samples/storageclass/isilon-replication.yaml).

 It will look like this:
 ```yaml